 Traditional clothing plays a vital role in any country’s history and life.
 The features of traditional clothing vary with different geographic areas and different periods of time in history.

-The design of traditional Chinese clothing also has its unique characteristics in different time periods.
-Therefore, it’s difficult to generalize the idea of traditional Chinese clothing based on different types of clothing which prevailed in different dynasties.
-However, by refining the basic elements and features of traditional Chinese clothing, as well as taking ancient aesthetic view into account, Hanfu (汉服 han fu), also known as Han costume or Chinese silk robe, was invented in the Shang Dynasty, which was over 3000 years ago.
+Yet there is one type that’s most widely known as traditional Chinese clothing.
+By refining the basic elements and features of traditional Chinese clothing, as well as taking ancient aesthetic view into account, Hanfu (汉服, hànfú), also known as Han costume or Chinese silk robe, was invented in the Shang Dynasty over 3000 years ago.

 The design of Hanfu is based on the traditional Chinese cultural background and Chinese etiquette culture, which represents unique national characteristics.
 In the word “hanfu”, “han” literally means the name of the ethnic majority group in China, while “fu” stands for clothes.
 Therefore, judging by the meaning of the two separate elements of this word, one can easily tell that hanfu was originally created for Han people.
 It implies that hanfu is more or less different to the clothing of people from other ethnic minority groups.